Freedom of the press in India: Attacks on journalists

+Reporters Without Borders, states that followers of Hindutva are attempting to censor claimed "anti-national" thoughts through coordinated hate campaigns that sometimes involves death threats by Hindutva followers against journalists critical of Hindutva, emboldened by arrest and persecution of journalists and individuals without proper basis.
+In one instance described as the most high-profile murder of a journalist in recent years by the BBC, Gauri Lankesh, a proponent of secularism and an important figure criticizing right-wing Hindu extremism, was shot dead by members of a Hindu nationalist group in 2017, prompting nationwide protests and outrage over her death.

+A report stated that between 2014 and 2019, 40 journalists were killed and at least 198 severe attacks on journalists were reported, of which, 36 occurred in 2019 alone.
+Several journalists such as Sagarika Ghose, Ravish Kumar have said that they were subjected to harassment, intimidation including death and rape threats when they were skeptical of the Bharatiya Janata Party government.

-On January 2025, freelance journalist Mukesh Chandrakar was found murdered in Bijapur district, Chhattisgarh, after reporting on alleged corruption in a local road construction project.
+In January 2025, freelance journalist Mukesh Chandrakar was found murdered in Bijapur district, Chhattisgarh, after reporting on alleged corruption in a local road construction project.
 His body was discovered in a septic tank at the residence of a private contractor whom he had investigated.
 Authorities arrested multiple individuals, including some of Chandrakar's relatives, in connection with the crime.
 The incident drew condemnation from journalist associations and press freedom organizations, highlighting the increasing risks faced by investigative journalists in India, particularly those reporting on corruption and misconduct in remote regions.
 The International Federation of Journalists (IFJ) and the Committee to Protect Journalists (CPJ) urged the Indian government to ensure a thorough investigation and stronger protections for journalists working in high-risk environments.

-Cult of personality

-The media have consistently upheld the personality cult of the leaders since the country's formation.
-It reported on the activities of the leader, regularly reporting on their political campaigns, frequently including "advertisements" to ruling parties through radio, television and Newspaper display ads.
-Previously, media would refer to 2014 Indian general election campaign of the Bharatiya Janata Party, a major political party as the "Abki Baar, Modi Sarkar" (this time Modi government).
-The political slogan was heavily covered by news media in the country.
-Media reports in India that support the ruling party are criticized as being often one-sided and exaggerated, playing little or no role in gathering true information and providing propaganda on their platforms.
-The independent newspapers running in the country covered 2019 general election with a focus on Narendra Modi, inadvertently giving him more coverage.
-While campaigning in his constituency of Varanasi during the 2024 general election, Modi tried to divinise himself in a live TV interview given to News18 by stating that he had been directly sent by God in a quote unquote 'non-biological' body to serve the country.

-The CMS Media Lab, a nonpartisanism subsidiary of the research organisation CMS stated in its report that Modi, the current prime minister, (Note: Year 2020) received 33.21% of the primetime news coverage during his last election campaign while the competitors' political parties such as Aam Aadmi Party led by Arvind Kejriwal received 10.31% media coverage and the Indian National Congress candidate Rahul Gandhi received 4.33% prime-time news telecast coverage.